HEOA P2P File Sharing Requirements

 - Earlham College’s Academic Policies include a Copyright Policy which states: “You, as a member of the Earlham community, are expected to comply with US Copyright Law and to respect the intellectual property rights of others as per Copyright Law of the United States and Earlham Principles and Practices.”

-- Periodic email are sent to the campus community regarding copyright laws.
+- Periodic emails are sent to the campus community regarding copyright laws.

-- Information regarding HEOA P2P File Sharing Requirements are published in the annual student handbook.
+- Information regarding HEOA P2P File Sharing Requirements is published in the annual student handbook.

 The web page listed below provides links to sites that provide numerous options for obtaining music, videos, and other digital content in a legal manner.
 Members of the Earlham community are encouraged to take advantage of these legitimate sources of digital content.